zxrossco/ProxmoxVE/.github/CONTRIBUTOR_GUIDE/ct/AppName.md

 ### 3.7 **No update function**

-- In case you can not provide a update function use the following code to provide user feedback.
+- In case you can not provide an update function use the following code to provide user feedback.

 ```bash
 function update_script() {